s-a-mcdonnell/L-Star-Implementation/README.md

-A WIP implementation of the L-Star Algorithm for learning DFAs in polynomial time.
+A WIP implementation of Angluin's L-Star Algorithm for learning DFAs in polynomial time.

 Python libraries required:
 matplotlib,